puppetlabs/trapperkeeper/documentation/Built-in-Configuration-Service.md

 * Initializes logging
 * Provides functions that can be injected into other services to give them access to the configuration data

-In its current form, the configuration service has some fairly rigid behavior.
-(We hope to make it more dynamic in the future; for more info, see the [Hopes and Dreams](#hopes-and-dreams) section below.)
-Here's how it works:
+In its current form, the configuration service has some fairly rigid behavior though in the future we hope to make it more dynamic.

 ## Loading configuration data